campg2j003/JAWS-Script-for-Audacity/readme.md

 When entering a label in a label track JAWS used to speak the Audacity functions for letter keys even though the letters were being entered into the label.
 We now suppress this behavior if you use the standard methods for creating a label.
 This feature is activated by the Control+b and Control+m keystrokes and is deactivated when ENTER is pressed.
 (It is also deactivated if you arrow to another track or if focus moves out of the track panel.)
 It will not activate if you arrow to the label track and start writing.
 If you change the standard key assignments for these commands you will also need to change audacity.jkm accordingly.

 When focus is in a label track pressing TAB will try to speak the "current" label.
-This is done by searching for text on a white background.
-This is intended to give feedback when tabbing to labels in a label track.
+This is done by searching for text with a white background.
 This doesn't always work, particularly with a lot of labels.
 Actually this ability is active anytime focus is in the track panel.

 If you redefine the numpad ENTER key and set JAWS to treat extended keys separately, both ENTER keys will be mapped to the typing keys ENTER.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for ENTER, NumPadEnter, and Control+ENTER in audacity.jkm and removing semicolons on the lines containing /* and */ before and after scripts Enter and CtrlEnter in audacity.jss.
+If you modify audacity.jss, please change the date in the version constant so we'll know it is a modified version if you communicate with us about it.

-The script was developed with Audacity 2.0.3, 2.0.4, 2.0.5, 2.1.0, 2.1.1, and 2.1.2RC2.
+The script was developed with Audacity 2.0.3, 2.0.4, 2.0.5, 2.1.0, 2.1.1, and 2.1.2.
 It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good, and this hasn't been tested.
 (I remember that a used function was marked in the FSDN as requiring JAWS 10.)
 Recent development has been done with JAWS 17 on Windows 10.
 Although support remains for previous versions of JAWS, the current code has not been tested with them.
 There is no specific Braille support at this time.

 # Multiple Language Support
 Messages and string constants for the JAWS script are in audacity.jsm and audacity.qsm facilitating translation.
 Fernando Gregoire has contributed a Spanish translation.
 Gracias!